besartelezi/typescript-solid/README.md

   - [ ] Do some investigating of my own
     - [ ] Add those resources to README
     - [ ] Write out new insights I've gained from other resources
+  - [ ] Finish the O assignment
+    - [ ] Write in that README about how I tackled that assignment
+    - [ ] Comment code / explain what I did
 - [ ] First 'L' I've ever taken - Theory
   - [ ] Read all information given to us by the coaches regarding the L of SOLID.
   - [ ] Add L of SOLID part in README